Resurgence and Reconciliation: Indigenous-Settler Relations and Earth Teachings

 Jane McMillan, Department of Anthropology, St Francis Xavier University

 "In their discussions of resurgence and its relationship to reconciliation, the editors and contributors present a very pressing issue, shedding much-needed light on current debates surrounding Indigenous−settler relations."

 Bruce Granville Miller, Department of Anthropology, University of British Columbia

 Author InformationMichael Asch is a professor emeritus in the Department of Anthropology at the University of Alberta and a professor (limited term) in the Department of Anthropology and adjunct professor in the Department of Political Science at the University of Victoria.

-John Borrows is Professor and Canada Research Chair in Indigenous Law at the University of Victoria Law School.
+John Borrows is a professor and the Canada Research Chair in Indigenous Law at the University of Victoria.

 James Tully is emeritus distinguished professor of Political Science, Law, Indigenous Governance, and Philosophy at the University of Victoria.

 1. Back to the Future: Confederation Treaties and Reconciliation